TJ-SWOMT/Empyre_Point/README.md

 To get started with development:

 1. Clone the repository
-2. Set up the backend (see Back_yrean/README.md)
+2. Set up the frontend (see Front_yrean/README.md)
-3. Set up the frontend (see Front_yrean/README.md)
+3. Start the frontend development server

-4. Configure environment variables (if needed)
-5. Start both services
+**Note:** The backend is already deployed and running on AWS.
+You don't need to set up or run the backend locally.
+The frontend is configured to connect to the global backend automatically.

 ## Development Environment

 The project uses:
 - Vue 3 with Vite for the frontend
-- Flask with Socket.IO for the backend
+- Flask with Socket.IO for the backend (AWS hosted)
 - PostgreSQL on AWS RDS for the database
 - AWS S3 for media storage
 - WebSocket for real-time collaboration

+## Architecture & Design Decisions

+### Frontend
+- Vue 3 with Composition API for modern, maintainable code
+- Custom markdown parser for slide content
+- Minimal UI libraries to demonstrate raw implementation
+- Responsive design for all device sizes
+- Hotkey support for presentation navigation

+### Backend
+- Flask REST API for slide management
+- AWS RDS for persistent storage
+- AWS S3 for media file storage
+- WebSocket for real-time collaboration
+- JWT for authentication

+### Future Considerations
+- Real-time collaboration features
+- Slide templates and themes
+- Export to PDF/PPTX
+- User roles and permissions
+- Presentation analytics

 ## Contributing